albertbregonia/file-portal/README.md

 Please check the [`target`](https://github.com/albertbregonia/File-Portal/tree/master/target) folder then download and double-click [`FilePortal-1.0.jar`](https://github.com/albertbregonia/File-Portal/blob/master/target/FilePortal-1.0.jar) to run.

 ***Note: If the jar does not run properly, also try running the jar file through command prompt/terminal with the following command:*** `java -jar <location of jar file>`

+# Requirements
+- Understand the basic concepts of networking such as IP addresses and ports.
+- Know how to port forward or have a peer that knows how to port forward.
+- Understand that only 1 file can be sent at a time.
+- You must agree that I am ***NOT*** liable for any damage to anyone's system or any illegal activity. <ins>**ONLY use this tool with those you personally know and TRUST!**</ins>

 # How to Use
 Decide between you and your peer who will be the `Host`.
 This person has to port forward their network on port `54000` unless both parties are on the same network.